The Parent Center is here for you!

-The Natchez-Adams School District Parent Center provides resources, recognition and technical assistance to parents, communities and schools in an effort to increase parent involvement that promotes their children's success in education.
-The Natchez Adams School District Parent Center has the role of fostering wider and more substantive family and community involvement by identifying and sharing information with schools and districts about the many different ways to get involved in your child's education.
+The Natchez-Adams School District Parent Center provides resources, recognition and technical assistance to parents, communities, and schools in an effort to increase parent involvement that promotes their children's success in education.
+The Parent Center has the role of fostering wider and more substantive family and community involvement by identifying and sharing information with schools about the many different ways to get involved in your child's education.

-Please visit our Parent Center located at 10 Homochitto Street, Natchez, MS. We encourage you to participate in our activities throughout the community and hope you will share this resource with your family and friends.
+Please visit our Parent Center located in Room 7, at the entrance of Natchez High School.
+We encourage you to participate in our activities throughout the community and hope you will share this resource with your family and friends.

 When schools work together with families to support learning, children are inclined to succeed not just in school, but throughout life.
 The Natchez Adams School District recognizes that a child's education is a responsibility shared by both schools and families during the entire period a child spends in school.